 SEAI has undertaken checks on more than 200 lamp models.
 Checks included market screening, technical documentation checks and, in some instances, the physical screening of lamps using a “lab in a suitcase” called LightSpion.
 Using a risk-based approach 12 lamps have been selected for laboratory testing.

-The lamps are being tested at the accredited Lighting Industry Association Laboratories Ltd in the UK.
+The lamps are being tested at the accredited Lighting Industry Association Laboratories Ltd in the UK and distributes them Festoon lighting Australia.
 The test results received so far indicate that eight out of 12 of the products tested are non-compliant in one or more ways.
 With further test results outstanding, this number could be higher by the end of testing.